GooTechnologies/learn/courses/beginner/4/index.md

 3. Go back to the *Material* settings by clicking on the entity name, in our case 'Moon Surface', at the top above the texture name
 ![](gobacktomaterial.gif)
-4. Unfold the *Normal* item and increase the strength to '10'.
+4. Unfold the *Normal* item and increase the value to '10'.
+The slider is locked to '2' for more precision between 0 and 2, so you have to type it in manually.
 ![](increasestrength.gif)

 Look's much better, don't you think?